 Well, basically, he deliberately misused the Constitution to make his points.

-In fact, the Fourteenth Amendment applies to all persons born in the US or naturalized in the U.S. And does not refer to foreign persons in foreign countries.
+In fact, the 14th Amendment applies to all persons born in the U.S. or naturalized in the U.S. and does not refer to foreign persons in foreign countries.

-Pakistanis, for example, and Pakistan, regardless of their religion, do not have U.S. constitutional rights.
+Pakistanis, for example, in Pakistan, regardless of their religion, do not have U.S. constitutional rights.

 Furthermore, Trump has limited his proposal to a temporary ban on immigration from some countries, and that's entirely constitutional as well.

-Um Trump is rightfully concerned with radical Islamic terrorists.
+Trump is rightfully concerned with radical Islamic terror.

 It's a daily global occurrence.